 For a happy heart, limit your intake of saturated fat and avoid trans-fat (found in hydrogenated oils) completely.

-To manage blood pressure, limit your daily sodium intake to 1,500 mg or less.
+To manage blood pressure, limit your daily sodium intake to

 Ask your doctor if caffeinated beverages, like coffee and tea, are appropriate for your heart.
 Enjoy these drinks in moderation without added cream, milk, or sugar.